dmarx/ef20k-projects-dev/README.md

-# EPSTEIN_FILES_20K Projects
+# Projects using EPSTEIN FILES 20K

-A curated collection of community projects built using the [EPSTEIN_FILES_20K dataset](https://huggingface.co/datasets/EPSTEIN_FILES_20K) from Hugging Face.
+A curated collection of community projects built using the [EPSTEIN_FILES_20K dataset](https://huggingface.co/datasets/tensonaut/EPSTEIN_FILES_20K) from Hugging Face.

 ## About the Dataset